 Sexual misconduct committed by a student may lead to university-imposed disciplinary procedures and sanctions.
-That process is contained in Chapter UWS 17.41 https://docs.legis.wisconsin.gov/document/administrativecodearchive
+That process is contained in Chapter UWS 17.

 Chapter UWS 17 is a part of the Wisconsin Administrative Code and was adopted by the State of Wisconsin as a set of student disciplinary procedures for the University of Wisconsin System.
 It defines conduct by students that may result in University discipline and also describes the sanctions which may be imposed and the procedures for carrying out disciplinary actions.
-Due process for students accused of misconduct is an important part of these procedures.).
+Due process for students accused of misconduct is an important part of these procedures.